 Term Life Insurance

 Ahh, Term Life Insurance.
+I must briefing touch on this subject.
 This is for someone planning for the “what ifs.”

 Yes, I know I said I was going to focus on the 2 best types of life insurance for seniors, but term life…it is all the rage these days.

-I’ve got to address this life insurance option and explain it purpose.
+I’ve got to address this life insurance option and explain its purpose.

 You see…we hear it pushed on radio commericals and the guru talkshows.